iterative/dvc.org/static/docs/commands-reference/status.md

-In the `local` mode, changes are detected through the checksum of every file listed in every stage file in the pipeline against the corresponding file in the file system, there are two modes .
+In the `local` mode, changes are detected through the checksum of every file listed in every stage file in the pipeline against the corresponding file in the file system, using two modes `changed checksum` when actual checksum of data dosen't match specified in dvc files and `always changed` a special dvc file with no dependencies, always considered changed and will be reproduced with `dvc repro`.
 The output indicates the detected changes, if any.
 If no differences are detected, `dvc status` prints this message:

 ```dvc
     $ dvc status